 Keep animal fat to a minimum as well by cutting fat off meat and choosing lean poultry and fish.

 Boxing diet plan – vitamins & minerals

-A balanced diet including nuts, whole grains, colorful fruits and vegetable will provide you with plenty of vitamins and minerals.
-The more colorful the food on your plate is, the better.
+A balanced diet including nuts, whole grains, colourful fruits and vegetable will provide you with plenty of vitamins and minerals.
+The more colourful the food on your plate is, the better.

 Fibre is a type of carbohydrate which is found in whole grains, nuts, wheat bran, vegetables, oats, citrus fruits, apples, barley, beans, etc. Fibre is excellent for weight control.

 Now that we’ve covered all the good stuff, you might be wondering which foods boxers should try to avoid.
 Cookies!
 Chocolate cake!
 Alcohol!
 Fizzy drinks!
 These are all bad because they’re full of sugar, bad fats, bad carbs, or toxic preservatives.